-Preliminary voting results will be annual meeting.
-Final voting results will be published in our report on Form 8-K within five (5) business days after the annual meeting.
+Preliminary voting results will be announced at the annual meeting.
+Final voting results will be published in our report on Form 8-K within four (4) business days after the annual meeting.

 What does it mean if I receive more than one proxy card?